leukemia-kispi/HiChIP-Analysis/Coolbox.md

 python setup.py install
 ```

-After installation, you should enable ipywidgets to use the browser in Jupyter notebook:
+After installation, you should enable ipywidgets to use the browser in Jupyter notebook (depending on version this may be already enabled):

 ```
 jupyter nbextension enable --py widgetsnbextension
 ```

-Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory is.
-Called JypyterLab in example.
+Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory.
+Called JypyterLab in example. (here you put all bigwig files or other data needed for generating visuals)

 ```
 cd directoryPATH/JupyterLab